IELTS Speaking Samples and Answers

 Q. What kinds of things do people in your country often buy from online shops?

-Answer: With the increasing popularity of online shopping among all kinds of customers, no wonder that many people in my country are also taking its advantages, especially during this time of the pandemic, by ordering foods, medicines and regular grocery items.
-Other than these things, people are using online shops also to buy electronic devices, home appliances, clothing items, cosmetics, perfumes, computers, mobile/smartphones, and fashionable items from wristwatches to sunglass and every other thing in between.
+Answer: With the increasing popularity of online shopping among all kinds of customers, no wonder, many people in my country are also taking advantage of it by ordering food, medicines and regular grocery items.
+Other than these things, people are using online shops also to buy electronic devices, home appliances, clothing items, cosmetics, perfumes, computers, mobile/smartphones, and fashionable items from wristwatches to sunglasses and every other thing in between.

 Q. Why do you think online shopping has become so popular nowadays?

 Answer: Online shopping has become popular all over the world nowadays for several reasons.
-Number one reason is that it saves our time and energy since we don’t have to run to a physical store, deal with the crowds and stand in lines to buy things.
+The number one reason is that it saves our time and energy since we don’t have to run to a physical store, deal with the crowds and stand in lines to buy things.
 Another reason is that it offers a wide range of options in choosing a product and price comparison before actually buying a product.
-Besides, the fear of being infected by the recent Covid-19 Virus, while going outside to do the shopping, also has made online shopping popular these days.

 Q. What are some possible disadvantages of buying things from online shops?